dmalmq/Quizmate/README.md

 The user can access their stats by pressing the "book" icon furthest to the rightin the menu.
 The app was made as a mobile first web application and therefor the experience on a mobile is preferable.
-If you would like to try out this application feel free to create an account.
+If you would like to try out this application feel free to create an account here: [Quizmate](https://www.quizmate.tech)